d0n601/CSUS-CSC153/Activities/Activity_4/README.md

 ## Scenario
 Last week University police arrested a student, Billy Badguy, for selling cocaine.
 During the pursuit the student threw a USB drive into a storm drain.
 The Office of the Physical Plant (OPP) was contacted and they were able to recover the USB drive.
 The Police department has asked you to perform a forensic analysis on this USB drive.
 You have created an image and left it on your desktop.
-When you open the USB with your own machine, you’ll see that only two files are shown in the USB: boring.jpg and where were you.mp3.
+When you open the USB with your own machine, you’ll see that only two files are shown in the USB: `boring.jpg` and `where were you.mp3`.
 Your task is to reveal more information by analyzing the image.

 ### Tasks 0 through 2
 Below are the steps taken to create a case and investigate the suspect's drive using Autopsy.

 Download the image of suspect’s drive, open Autopsy.
 ![open_autopsy](./images/open_autopsy.png)
 **Figure 1:** Open Autopsy browser.

 Create a new case to begin our investigation.
 ![CreateCase](./images/CreateCase.png)
 **Figure 2:** Create a new case.

 Add a new host.
 ![AddHost](./images/AddHost.png)
 **Figure 3:** Add host.

 Adding an image of the suspect's drive.
 ![AddImage](./images/AddImage.png)
 **Figure 4:** Adding an image.